 During the last four weeks, tropical SSTs were above average across the most of the Pacific and the Indian Ocean.

 Weekly SST Departures during the Last Four Weeks

-During the last four weeks, positive SST anomalies persisted across most of the equatorial Pacific, with diminishing strength near S. America.
+During the last four weeks, positive SST anomalies persisted across most of the equatorial Pacific, with diminishing strength.

 Change in Weekly SST Departures over the Last Four Weeks